2022 Kia Forte Review, Ratings, Specs, Prices, and Photos

 The Forte has room to rival a Civic inside, but FE models have more hard plastic trim and don’t have a fold-down back seat.
 The Forte’s seats can house four 6-foot-tall passengers in comfort, but the 15.3-cubic-foot trunk’s the storage star.
 Of course, an SUV can do more, still.

 The Forte’s NHTSA crash-test scores check in at four stars overall, with one three-star rating for front passenger protection.
-The IIHS calls it a Top Safety Pick in top spec, however.
 All cars have active lane control and automatic emergency braking.

 How much does the 2022 Kia Forte cost?